 Elastic allows you to make full or partial payments any time you want, and there’s no prepayment penalty.
 That means if you can somehow pay off what you borrow within a couple of weeks, you’ll avoid a lot of the fees that can make this kind of loan such bad news.

 You can make repayments via autopay, one-time online payment or mail.
 You can also use a debit card, personal check, certified check or money order.

 A closer look at an Elastic line of credit

 Here are a few other things to know before applying for an Elastic line of credit.

-- Not available in all states — Elastic offers lines of credit in 39 states and Washington, D.C.
-You won’t be eligible if you live in Colorado, Connecticut, Georgia, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Vermont or West Virginia.
+- Not available in all states — Elastic offers lines of credit in 38 states.
+You won’t be eligible if you live in California, Colorado, Connecticut, Georgia, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Vermont, Washington D.C or West Virginia.